 This makes sense for the web too.
 The web is all about accessibility, both of information and for end users.

-Privacy trumps metrics
+Privacy trumps metrics#heading-2

 A web user’s need for privacy trumps our need for analytics.
 This is especially the case for people with disabilities, who rightly don’t want their disability to be one of your metrics.
 Standards organisations are careful not to add features to the Web Platform that allow such tracking, because it would invade individual user needs too much.

-Your analytics don’t show market potential
+Your analytics don’t show market potential#heading-3

 Even if we could accurately measure how many people with disabilities used our site, it isn’t a very meaningful number.
 If our site is inaccessible to people who use voice control, chances are those people are shopping with our competitor instead.
 The reason they don’t show up in our numbers might be just that.